SuleimanFarah/sunpy/SOCIS/2017/SOCIS-2017-Antonio-Hidalgo.md

 e-mail: [a_j_1995@hotmail.com](mailto://a_j_1995@hotmail.com)

-Studies: I’m finishing my Bachelor’s Degree in Aerospace Engineering at Universidad Politecnica de Valencia, and also studying a CFGS (the Spanish equivalent of Higher Vocational Training Course) in Web Application Development.
+Studies: I'm finishing my Bachelor's Degree in Aerospace Engineering at Universidad Politecnica de Valencia, and also studying a CFGS (the Spanish equivalent of Higher Vocational Training Course) in Web Application Development.

 OS: Mainly Linux and Windows, but also MacOS if needed.